segmentio/segment-docs/src/connections/destinations/catalog/actions-mixpanel/index.md

 ### Connection Modes for Mixpanel (Actions) destination

-The Mixpanel (actions) destination does not offer a device-mode connection mode.
+The Mixpanel (Actions) destination does not offer a device-mode connection mode.
 If you're using one of Segment's new libraries ([Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)) with the Actions-framework version of the destination, you do not need the device-mode connection.

 {% capture group_identify_user_details %}
-In the default configuration, Mixpanel (Actions) triggers this mapping when it receives a Group call.
+In the default configuration, Mixpanel (Actions) triggers this action when it receives a Group call.

 > warning ""
 > Group Analytics is available as an add-on package to customers on [Growth](https://mixpanel.com/pricing/) and [Enterprise](https://mixpanel.com/pricing/) plans.

-This Action sets or updates the properties of specific groups.
+This action sets or updates the properties of specific groups.
 You can use this when you want to update properties on a [group profile](https://help.mixpanel.com/hc/en-us/articles/360025333632-Group-Analytics#group-profiles).

 The Groups model in Segment is slightly different than in Mixpanel.
 To explain the conceptual difference, it may help to think in terms of database tables.
 In Segment, there is a single "groups" table.
 You can have as many group rows as you want and each row has a unique identifier.
 When you want to set traits on that group, you only need to know the group id.